 We stopped at the Bahia Honda State Park and then cruised into Marathon by 5 PM.
 This gave us enough time to settle into our room and head down to the water for one of the best sunsets we had during our road trip.

 If you have the time, there is a great helicopter tour that leaves from Marathon.
 You get to fly over the city of Marathon, then along the entire length of the Seven Mile Bridge to the small island of Money Key.
 Enjoy looking down into the clear blue water, full of marine life and colorful reefs.

 Bahia Honda State Park

-Located before you arrive to Marathon when heading northbound on the Overseas Highway, this park is stunning and to think we almost drove right by without stopping makes us cringe.
+Located before you arrive at Marathon when heading northbound on the Overseas Highway, this park is stunning and to think we almost drove right by without stopping makes us cringe.

 What the park lacks in green vegetation it makes up for in endless expanses of white sand beaches.
-It also gives you access to hike up on to one of the original bridges that was constructed from Miami to Key West.
+It also gives you access to hiking up on to one of the original bridges that were constructed from Miami to Key West.

 Bahia Honda State Park did experience some damage when Hurricane Irma came through at the end of 2017 but rehabilitation efforts are in place and most of the park is still accessible.
 Definitely make some time to pull into this state park, bring some drinks, snacks and plan some time just relaxing.

 Entrance into the park is $8USD per vehicle (2-8 persons) and the hours are 8 AM to sunset every day of the year.